 My friend Jim Lewis who worked with Bob Marley told me that the camera captures truth.
 This is the most important piece of advice I learned as a film maker.
 If everybody’s having a blast, so will the audience.
 If your shooting something truly sad or emotional and can put it together right you’ll get the same response in the viewer.

-My primary camera I’m shooting on is a canon 5d mark iii.
-I love this camera because of its large 35mm sensor and the ability to use any photography lens.
-For music videos I mainly use my set of Nikon Ai-s manual focus primes; I own a 35mm 1.4, 50mm 1.4, 85mm 1.4, and 135 2.0.
+My primary camera I’m shooting on is the canon C300 mark ii.
+I love this camera because of its large super 35mm sensor and the ability to use a variety of cinema lenses.
+For music videos I mainly use a set of Zeiss CP.2 manual focus cinema primes.
 These allow for the most control over the focal depth and perspective depending on the subjects facial composition and bone structure.
 For perspective shots I use a canon 14mm 2.8 prime and canon 17mm tilt shift lens.
 For footage on the fly I use a canon 24-105 f4 zoom lens.
-Typically on music videos I use matte box filters because they give an effect that can’t be as naturally duplicated in editing.

-For higher budget music videos, I shoot on red epic and red scarlet.
+For higher budget music videos, I shoot on Red Epic or Arri Alexa.

 For stabilization and camera movements, I mainly use a slider for compact movements, shoulder mount for on the fly scenes, dolly track for larger camera movements, port-a-jib for reveals and scenic shots.
 I also have the ability to composite interval frames from a remote timer into a time-lapse for time-lapse photography shots.